 - The app is in a portal that includes the data source as a database connection.

 Do you want to allow the end-user to "look up" any row in the database?

 A row selector question allows the app end-user to search through and select any record from your database.
 Only use this method if you're comfortable exposing your entire database to the end-user.

 Do you want to ask the end-user a question and then "look up" a row(s) based on their response?

-If you want to "look up" a row by searching through the key column of the database, use an index expression:
+Use the index method if you want to "look up" a record by searching through the key column of your database.